$N_\infty$-operads and associahedra: Abstract

 \section{Abstract}

-We provide a new combinatorial approach to studying the collection of $N_\infty$-operads in $G$-equivariant homotopy theory for $G$ a finite cyclic group.
-In particular, we show that for $G=C_{p^n}$ the natural order on the collection of $N_\infty$-operads stands in bijection with the poset structure of the $(n+1)$-associahedron.
+We provide a combinatorial approach to studying the collection of $N_\infty$-operads in $G$-equivariant homotopy theory for $G$ a finite cyclic group of prime power order.
+In particular, we show that for $G=C_{p^n}$ the natural order on the collection of $N_\infty$-operads is in bijection with the poset structure of the $(n+1)$-associahedron.
 We further provide a lower bound for the number of possible $N_\infty$-operads for any finite cyclic group $G$.
+As such, we have reduced an intricate problem in equivariant homotopy theory to a manageable combinatorial problem.